ZeppelinGames/NodeEditorJS/README.md

 ## Creating new components
 - Create new `.js` file under `/src/components`
 - Import component to `main.js` and add a new instance of component to components array

+Running Node v.16.16.0, NPM v8.17.0